ritazaarour/LoL-GameTimePrediction/index.md

 Accuracy gap: 0.1306
 Macro Recall gap: 0.1284

-The Accuracy gap of 0.1306 and Macro Recall gap of 0.1284 indicate that the model performs differently depending on region.
+The largest observed *Macro Recall gap* across regions is approximately *0.128*, indicating noticeable variation in performance.

 This is further demonstrated at a position level in the following graph, where we can see the recall gap is particularly large for the Mid position.

 <img src="regional_recall_gap_by_position.png" alt="Regional Recall Gap by Position" width="700">

-### Testing for Fairness
+### Hypothesis Test for Regional Fairness

-To validate that the difference in model performance by region is statistically significant, we tested two sets of hypotheses.
+To determine whether these differences are statistically significant, we conducted a hypothesis test.

 * **Null Hypothesis:** The Accuracy of our model is consistent across regions.
 * **Alternative Hypothesis:** The accuracy of our model is inconsistent for at least one region.
-* **Test-Statistic:** **Chi-Square Statistic**
+* **Test-Statistic:** **Chi-Square Statistic**, Accuracy by region
+* **Significance Level:** α = 0.05

 Chi-square statistic: 765.77; p-value: 0.00

+The p-value is below 0.05, indicating that we should reject the null hypothesis and conclude that accuracy differs by region.

 * **Null Hypothesis:** The Accuracy of our model is consistent across regions for the Mid position in particular.
 * **Alternative Hypothesis:** The accuracy of our model is inconsistent at predicting the Mid position for at least one region.
-* **Test-Statistic:** **Chi-Square Statistic**
+* **Test-Statistic:** **Chi-Square Statistic**, Accuracy by region for the Mid position
+* **Significance Level:** α = 0.05

 Mid Recall Chi-square: 523.38; Mid Recall p-value: 0.00